darianstlex/efx-forms/README.md

 const formOne = getForm({ name: 'form-one' });

 /**
- * Hook - return form (from context) data or provided form by name.
+ * Hook - return form (from context) data/methods or provided form by name.
  * Form name is needed when hook is used outside of the form context
  * or refers to another form.
  * Result includes all form data in plain objects and units in scope
  * @type (formName?: string) => ReturnType<typeof useForm>
  */
 const formTwo = useForm();

+/**
+ * Hook - return form (from context) data or provided form by name.
+ * Form name is needed when hook is used outside of the form context
+ * or refers to another form.
+ * Result includes all form data in plain objects and units in scope
+ * @type (formName?: string) => ReturnType<typeof useFormData>
+ */
+const formThree = useFormData();

 /**
  * Hook - return form (from context) instance or provided form by name.